GreptimeTeam/greptimedb-client-go/README.md

 int8, int16, // they will be stored as int32
 uint8, uint16, // they will be stored as uint32
 float32, // it will be stored as float64
+[]byte, // it will be stored as string
 ```

 ### basic example of insert